 VETS considers all highly-liquid investments, which are readily convertible to known amounts of cash and which have an original maturity of three months or less, to be cash equivalents.
-There were no cash equivalents at December 31, 2021.
+Cash equivalents amounted to \$1,042,369 and \$0 at December 31, 2022 and 2021, respectively.